iotaledger/iota.rs/documentation/docs/getting_started/java/android_development.md

 ./gradlew build
 ```

-Alternatively, you can also manually run the commands;
+Alternatively, you can also manually run the commands.

 1. Compile the binaries for the target